Tokyo Paralympics day-by-day guide

 Two of Paralympic athletics' leading lights will be in action - German Markus Rehm and Cuba's Omara Durand.

-'Blade Jumper' Rehm will be hoping to win his fourth consecutive gold in the T64 long jump (12:20), while Durand, who is visually impaired and will compete in the T12 category, starts her bid to win her third 100m sprint title.
+'Blade Jumper' Rehm will be hoping to win his fourth consecutive gold in the T64 long jump (12:25), while Durand, who is visually impaired and will compete in the T12 category, starts her bid to win her third 100m sprint title (from 11:37).

 Brazilian swimmer Daniel Dias has been one of the stars of the Paralympic movement since his 2008 debut and he thrilled the crowds at his home Games with nine medals, including four golds.
 Tokyo will be his swansong and he will be aiming for a medal in the S5 50m freestyle (11:30).